ssvlabs/SIPs/sips/change_operator.md

 Upon parsing a ValidatorTransferred event, register to the relevant subnet to listen for any validator decided messages (to keep up to date with decdied duties)

+**Transitioning epoch**
+The epoch in which the transfer validator transaction is included is marked as the pre-transition epoch.
+Transition epoch = pre-transition epoch + 2

+To let the new operator set sync and coordinate the transition we wait 2 epochs.
+TBD - fees calculation in contract

 **Transitioning to new operator set - new operators**
 Conditions before starting:
-1) transitionEpoch reached
+1) transition epoch reached
 2) synced highest decided

-Upon conditions meet, a new operator will start the next available duty (transitionEpoch+1).
+Upon conditions meet, a new operator will start the next available duty (in transition epoch).
-QBFT instance started will be synced highest decided + 1

 **Transitioning to new operator set - old operators**
-* Upon first slot at transitionEpoch, stop any running duty execution (including running QBFT instances).
+* Upon pre-transition epoch, stop any running duty execution (including running QBFT instances).
 * Delete associated share from database
 * Terminate all associated runners